 Schools, universities and adult education providers have traditionally lagged behind other sectors from a technology standpoint.
 The Covid-19 pandemic and the move to remote learning emphasized a number of pre-existing pain points, including many that disproportionately affected Black students.
 We would love to meet startups on the cusp of the latest research and trends in education who are finding innovative ways to deliver information via technology.

 Black founders represent both the fastest growing entrepreneurial segment and the most under-resourced and under-networked segment in the US.
 At the intersection of these truths lies a massive market opportunity.

 We write first checks between $500-750K and follow on investments up to $2M.
 Our initial check size typically allows founders to reach the key milestones in their early stage startup, and therefore we prefer to either lead deals or be the sole investors in the round.
 We will participate in larger rounds on a very limited basis, however, the majority of our investments will be made on our SPACE agreement.
 To explore investment scenarios please read Jewel’s blog post.

 In general, we are industry agnostic.
 We’re particularly interested in companies that we feel represent the future of work, care and learning, however, we have and will continue to invest in companies that may fall outside of this sphere.

 While we will evaluate companies anywhere in the country, we are primarily looking to back companies based in cities with a high concentration of Black entrepreneurs and a low concentration of capital.
-Among these cities are our hometown of Atlanta, GA, Washington DC, Houston, TX, Detroit, MI, St. Louis, MO and New Orleans, LA.
+Among these cities are our hometown of Atlanta, Washington DC, Houston, TX, Detroit, MI, St. Louis, MO and New Orleans, LA.

 We are only able to invest within the US and US territories at this time.